finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

         String returnCode = "returnCode_example"; // String | The code of the Returns.
         String fromEffectiveAt = "fromEffectiveAt_example"; // String | The start date from which to get the Returns.
         String toEffectiveAt = "toEffectiveAt_example"; // String | The end date from which to get the Returns.
-        String period = "period_example"; // String | Show the Returns on a Daily or Monthly period.
-Defaults to Daily.
+        String period = "period_example"; // String | The period for which to show the Returns.
+Default value: Daily.
+Available values: Daily, Monthly.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. try {
             // uncomment the below to set overrides at the request level